4 Symptoms of a Bad Oil Pump & Replacement Cost

 But how do you know if your oil pump is failing, and how much can you expect to spend to replace it?
 In this comprehensive guide, I break down everything you need to know about this critical component.
 Let’s begin with a quick overview of the signs to look for.

 The most common symptom of a bad oil pump is a low oil pressure warning light on your dashboard.
-You may also notice that your engine has become noisier than usual.
-You can hear this by opening the hood at idle and listening for any metallic noises.
+You might also notice your engine becoming louder than usual, often producing metallic or ticking noises that you can hear by lifting the hood while the engine idles.

 1. Low Oil Pressure/Oil Pressure Warning Light